 SIZE: They typically range in the 3-10 lb range, but many have been recorded larger than that.
 The world record was actually caught here in Costa Rica in 1991 at 12 lbs 9 oz, but was later beat in bordering Nicaragua with a 15 lb 0 oz monster in 1999.

-WHERE FOUND IN COSTA RICA: The main spot to fish for rainbow bass without doubt is Lake Arenal.
+WHERE FOUND IN COSTA RICA: The main spot to fish for guapote without doubt is Lake Arenal.
 The 33 sq mile, man-made lake is home to large guapote in addition to machaca, mojarra, and tilapia.
 Though they face more pressure now than in years past, guapote are still caught every day on the lake.
-They can also be found in Caño Negro in the north central part of the country.
+They can also be found in Cano Negro in the north central part of the country.

-BEST MONTHS: Rainbow Bass can and are caught all year round, but the fishing is typically better when the lake water levels are lower as they have less space to hide in.
+BEST MONTHS: Guapote can and are caught all year round, but the fishing is typically better when the lake water levels are lower as they have less space to hide in.
 Those months would coincide with our dry season, or summer, so typically Jan-May is spectacular.